needarling1/minecraftagent/README_A2A.md

 ## Prerequisites

 - Python 3.10+
-- Cloudflare account (for cloudflared tunnel)
-- OpenAI API key (for video evaluation)
+- OpenAI API key (for video evaluation and task generation)
 - Java 8 (for MineStudio)
+- Render.com account (for deployment) OR cloudflared (for local tunneling)

 ## Installation